DavisPL-Teaching/119/exams/midterm_study_list.md

 # Midterm Study List

-**Please note: this will be updated again next week with additional topics.**

 Study list of topics for the midterm.

-Only Lecture 1 and Lecture 2 parts for now.

-Some notes:
-  concepts, not syntax - you won't be tested on syntax no questions which ask you to write actual code.
+**The midterm will cover Lecture 1, Lecture 2, and Lecture 4 up through Data Parallelism (in Part 4).**

+You should know all of the following concepts, but I won't test you on syntax.
+- For example, you won't be asked to write code on the exam, but you might be asked to explain how you might to dome task in words or asked to calculate how much time a task would take given some assumptions about how long the parts take.

 ## Lecture 1 (Introduction to data processing)